Flight of the Intruder: Plot

-Sent to bomb a power plant in the vicinity of Hanoi, they drop two of their Mark 83 bombs, keeping eight for the missile depot and set a new course for Hanoi for their independent bombing mission.
-Arriving at SAM City, on their first pass, their armament computer malfunctions and they are forced to bomb 'by hand' (guesswork), and after barely surviving a barrage of enemy fire, their bombs fail to release.
-The two come back around, rerun the route, successfully drop their bombs and manage to obliterate the missile depot in a spectacular display of secondary explosions.
-Upon returning to the carrier, Camparelli angrily chastises the pair for their independent mission and informs them of their impending court martial at the U.S. Naval Base Subic Bay.
-During the preliminary hearing, Cole and Grafton are criticized for their actions, and informed that their naval careers are essentially over.
+On a mission to bomb a power plant near Hanoi, they drop only two bombs, saving eight for the missile depot, and change course.
+On their first pass over SAM City their armament computer malfunctions and they are forced to aim by reckoning.
+Nearly brought down by enemy fire, their bombs fail to release.
+They successfully drop their bombs on a second pass and obliterate the missile depot.
+Camparelli chastises them and they are court martialled at the U.S. Naval Base Subic Bay where they are heavily criticized during the preliminary hearing and told their naval careers are essentially over.

-The charges are dropped the next day when Operation Linebacker II is ordered by President Richard M. Nixon, and the unauthorized mission is covered up.
-The next day, Camparelli grounds Jake and Cole while the rest of the carrier's A-6 and A-7 crews conduct a daylight raid to destroy anti-aircraft emplacements: the tangible, lucrative targets they've longed to attack.
-Camparelli is hit by a ZSU-23-4 Shilka AA tank and crash lands, his bombardier dead.
-Sammy Lundeen is hit and has to head for the ocean.
-Razor is ordered by Camparelli to disengage and obeys.
+The charges are dropped when Operation Linebacker II is ordered by President Richard M. Nixon, and the unauthorized mission is covered up.
+Camparelli grounds Jake and Cole while the rest of the carrier's A-6 and A-7 crews conduct a daylight raid to destroy anti-aircraft emplacements: the tangible, lucrative targets they've longed to attack.
+Camparelli is hit by anti-aircraft fire and crash lands with a dead bombardier.
+Sammy Lundeen is hit and heads for the ocean.
+Razor, a new pilot, disobeys Camparelli's order to disengage.
 Jake and Cole, defying orders, man their Intruder, launch and fly one more time to assist Camparelli.
-They destroy the ZSU, but are forced to eject from their heavily damaged aircraft.
-After bailing out, Jake lands near Camparelli's crashed Intruder and runs to cover with Camparelli.
-Separated from Jake, Cole is mortally wounded in hand-to-hand combat with an enemy soldier.
-On the radio, he lies to Jake, telling him he has already gotten away.
-Moments later, a pair of U.S. Air Force A-1 Skyraiders ("Sandy") appear and provide cover.
+They destroy the self-propelled anti-aircraft gun, but are forced to eject from a heavily damaged aircraft.
+Jake lands near Camparelli's crashed Intruder while Cole is mortally wounded in hand-to-hand combat with an enemy soldier.
+He radios Jake and tells him he's already gotten away.
+A pair of U.S. Air Force A-1 Skyraiders appear to provide overhead cover.

-Cole instructs the lead Sandy to drop ordnance on the spot he has marked with smoke.
-He is killed along with a few dozen NVA soldiers.
-Cole's final voice transmission to Sandy is: "Alpha Mike Foxtrot"! (meaning "Adios, mother f___!")
-Jake and Camparelli retreat into the woods, pursued by a sniper.
-A "Jolly Green Giant" helicopter picks up the two men, and the Skyraiders make one final napalm run to finish the job.
+Cole instructs the lead Skyraider to bomb the spot he marked with smoke and is killed with a few dozen NVA soldiers.
+Jake and Camparelli retreat into the woods pursued by a sniper and are retrieved by a rescue helicopter while the Skyraiders make a final napalm run.

-Later, recovering from his injuries, Jake joins his crew and Camparelli, all in their Navy whites, on deck to prepare for entry at a port of call.
-Jake and Camparelli reconcile their differences, and the movie ends in rolling credits.
+Recovering from his injuries, Jake reconciles with Camparelli as the carrier returns to port.